Last Updated on April 17, 2023 by Admin

 The project planning stage is where the team singles out all the work to be done.
 It’s an ongoing activity almost to the end of the project.
-The main priority, during the planning phase, is to plan time, costs, and resources for the project.
+The main priority during the planning phase is to plan the project’s time, costs, and resources.

 The project team develops a road map for all involved.
-This includes the project management plan (PMP), a formal, approved document created by the project manager to guide execution and control, as well as set baselines for scope, cost, and schedule.
+This includes the project management plan (PMP), a formal, approved document created by the project manager to guide execution and control and set baselines for scope, cost, and schedule.
 You can also expect to see these documents in the planning phase:

-- Scope statement and scope documentation: This defines the project’s business need, benefits, objectives, deliverables, and key milestones.
+- Scope statement and scope documentation: This defines the project’s business needs, benefits, objectives, deliverables, and critical milestones.

-- Work breakdown structure (WBS): This document breaks down the scope of the project into visual, manageable chunks.
+- Work breakdown structure (WBS): This document breaks down the scope into visual, manageable chunks.